akshat0502/NEWS-App/README.md

 <p><b>NEWS-APP</b> is a React.js-based web application designed to provide users with instant access to the latest news and updates from around the world.
 Its sleek, responsive design ensures a seamless reading experience across all devices.</p>
+<p>Users can browse news articles across various categories, including politics, sports, entertainment, technology, and more.
+Advanced filters and personalized preferences allow users to tailor their news feed to match their interests.</p>
 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.